 You can definitely double-up on certain items during the celebrations.
 For example, fresh florals used for the mandap aisle way pedestals in the morning can easily be reused as table centrepieces in the evening if your colour scheme is similar.
 Favours can also be used as place cards so you’re not printing two lots of stationery.

 Avoid an open bar.
 This doesn’t mean you won’t be providing any alcohol for your guests, it just means you can keep things simple by providing beers, wines and a personalised cocktail or two.
 You can then give your guests the option of purchasing anything additional.

 At many venues you will be paying a premium for a Saturday wedding so try and avoid this if you’re on a tight budget.
 If you’re having an evening reception only then Friday isn’t a bad choice or if it’s a full day of celebrations then there’s nothing wrong with wrapping up slightly earlier on a Sunday, as people will be exhausted anyway.

 5. Less Tech

 The more items you purchase from one supplier the less expensive it will be for you.
-Don’t find multiple people provide individual items as the cost of admin and delivery will soon stack up – not to mention the additional headache.
+Don’t find multiple to people provide individual items, as the cost of admin and delivery will soon stack up – not to mention the additional headache.
 For example, try and get your décor team to provide not only your decor, but your florals, linen and lighting too so you can negotiate a more reasonable rate.